 CNP must document and communicate to the state agency which IDEA schools have courtesy meals as part of the policy statement of collection procedures.
 If school leaders decide to implement courtesy meals, please contact cafeteria management to complete the "Courtesy Meal Implementation Form".
-To be compliant with IDEA local This institution is an equal opportunity provider.
+To be compliant with IDEA local policy, the courtesy meal implementation form must be signed and submitted in order to be able to communicate to the state agency that schools will implement courtesy meals.